insuby/movies-list/README.md

 react + mobx

-simple movies list where you can:
+simple movies list where user can:
- - add to /remove from black list
+ - add to / remove from black list
  - add / remove comments to movies

-each of your action stores in localstorage
+each of user's actions are stores in localstorage

 [workng example](https://insuby.github.io/movies-list/)